 Conclusion: These guidelines were developed by Colorado wildlife groups to address oil and gas development in Colorado.
 These guidelines are not inclusive because additional site-specific comments may be provided by the signatory and endorsing organizations on leasing decisions and on individual leases.
 For example, additional measures such as no surface occupancy or other drilling limitations may be recommended for protection of areas having special fish and wildlife values and for Areas of Critical Environmental Concern.
 Furthermore, these guidelines may be updated as new relevant information becomes available.
 Therefore, these guidelines should be considered as a working document.

-Adherence to these guidelines will greatly alleviate many habitat concerns.
-In addition, we believe that implementation of the guidelines will benefit industry, agencies that issue and manage leases, the public, and the sustainability of our fish and wildlife resources.
+It also is important to note that adherence to these guidelines will greatly alleviate many habitat concerns.
+Implementation of the guidelines will benefit industry, agencies that issue and manage leases, the public, and our fish and wildlife resources.

-Colorado Mule Deer Association
+Primary authors: Colorado Mule Deer Association & Colorado Wildlife Federation